Nethernian/202-project-2/README.md

 # CMSC 202 - Project 2
 This is my code from project 2 of the University of Maryland - Baltimore County's CMSC 202 class.
-I took this class in October of 2020, and this project was completed then, and has not been updated since then.
+I took this class in October of 2020.
+This project was completed then, and has not been updated since then.
 At this time I have no intent to update the project further, or make any changes to the project.

 ## Statement of Purpose
 This project is being uploaded to provide students with an example of the concepts taught by the project.
 This is not meant to serve as a solution to any current projects, and any semblance of such is merely coincidental.
 This (and my other projects) are additionally posted here for posterity, and availability.